 Ordinary transmitters tend to radiate their signals in diverging beams.
 This causes the power per square metre to diminish as the distance from the transmitter increases.
 What square metre do I mean?
 Look straight towards the transmitting antenna and imagine a square 1m × 1m in front of you.
 That’s it.
 Of course it doesn’t have to be square.
 Any shape whose area is 1m2 will do so long as the power is spread evenly throughout that area.
 See the example in Fig. 3 below.

-Any divergent radio signal can be depicted as emanating from the centre of a sphere.
+Any divergent radio signal can be depicted as propagating from the centre of a sphere.
 To get out beyond that sphere it has to pass through its surface.
 Whatever shape cross section the beam has it can be marked out as that shape on the surface of the sphere in a diagram.
-That area will have a particular length, width and circumference.
-If the sphere’s radius is doubled then the length, width and circumference will be doubled too.
+That area will have a particular height, width and circumference.
+If the sphere’s radius is doubled then the height, width and circumference of the beam will be doubled too.
 See Fig. 4 below.

 Exceptions Where Distance Makes Little or No Difference To The Received Radio Wave Power